camerahacks/super-supernote/tips-and-tricks/how-to-sideload-apps.md

 This will open a terminal session under the correct folder containing the ```adb.exe``` program.

 If you are on Linux, I'm sure you know how to open a terminal window and navigate to the correct folder.
-So, I won't patronize you :smile:
+So, I won't patronize you :smile:.
 Just remember to ```chmod +x adb``` if it is not executable after unzipping.

 If you are on a Mac, I am sorry :grin: